DR Congos Goma Close To Falling To Militia, Rwanda Troops: France - UrduPoint

 - 'Declaration of war' -

-The battle for Goma is the latest chapter of fighting in eastern DRC, a volatile area that has struggled with regional rivalries, ethnic disputes and armed militia conflicts for more than three decades.

-At an emergency meeting of the UN Security Council on Sunday in response to the crisis, DRC called for the United Nations to impose sanctions on its neighbour for helping the M23.
+At an emergency UN Security Council meeting on Sunday in response to the crisis, the DRC called for the United Nations to impose sanctions on its neighbour for helping the M23.

 "This is a frontal assault, a declaration of war that no longer hides behind diplomatic artifice," said Congolese Foreign Minister Therese Kayikwamba Wagner.

-The UN Security Council issued a statement late Sunday calling for the withdrawal of aggressive "external forces", but stopped short of explicitly naming them.
+The UN Security Council called for the withdrawal of aggressive "external forces", but stopped short of explicitly naming them.

 Between 500 and 1,000 Rwandan soldiers arrived on Sunday to reinforce the M23 near Goma, UN sources told AFP.

-Thirteen foreign peacekeepers have been killed in the escalating clashes, and UN chief Antonio Guterres on Sunday called on Kigali to pull its armed forces out of the country.
+Thirteen foreign peacekeepers have been killed in the escalating clashes, and UN chief Antonio Guterres on Sunday called on Rwanda to pull its armed forces out of the country.

-"This fighting close to the Rwandan border continues to present a serious threat to Rwanda's security and territorial integrity, and necessitates Rwanda's sustained defensive posture," Rwanda's foreign ministry said in a statement.
+"This fighting close to the Rwandan border continues to present a serious threat to Rwanda's security and territorial integrity, and necessitates Rwanda's sustained defensive posture," Rwanda's foreign ministry said.

-Later Sunday, Kenyan President William Ruto announced a summit of the East African Community regional bloc with the leaders of Rwanda and the DRC for talks over the crisis.

 - Diplomats withdrawn -